A classification of intrinsic ergodicity for recognisable random substitution systems: Main results

 \begin{itheorem} Let $\vartheta$ be a primitive and geometrically compatible random substitution.
 Then, for all $a \in \mc A$, the geometric inflation word entropy $h_a^G$ exists and coincides with $h_{\operatorname{top}} (Y_{\vartheta})$. \end{itheorem}

 In the symbolic setting, it was shown in \cite{MT-entropy,mitchell-thesis} that for all primitive random substitutions that are compatible or constant length, there exists a sequence of frequency measures that converges weakly to a measure of maximal entropy.
-As a consequence of \Cref{THM:geom-inf-entropy}, we will obtain the analogous result in the geometrically compatible setting.
+As a consequence of \Cref{THM:geom-inf-entropy}, we will obtain the analogous result in the geometrically compatible setting, on the geometric hull.

 \begin{icorollary} Let $\vartheta$ be a geometrically compatible random substitution with associated geometric hull $Y_{\vartheta}$.
-Then, there exists a sequence $\mu_m$ of frequency measures whose push-forwards converge weakly to a measure of maximal entropy on $Y_{\vartheta}$. \end{icorollary}
+Then, there exists a sequence $(\mu_m)_m$ of frequency measures (on the symbolic hull $X_{\vartheta}$) whose push-forwards converge weakly to a measure of maximal entropy on $Y_{\vartheta}$. \end{icorollary}

-In general however, the class of frequency measures is too small to contain the measure of maximal (geometric) entropy.
+In general however, the class of frequency measures is too small to contain the measure of maximal (geometric) entropy; an example with a unique MME that is not a frequency measure is presented in \Cref{Exa:IE-MME-not-freq}.
 A more adequate family is given by the \emph{inverse limit measures}, presented in \Cref{SEC:inverse-limit-measures}.
 In particular, this class contains all uniformity measures.

 \begin{itheorem} Let $\vartheta$ be a primitive, geometrically compatible and recognisable random substitution.
 Then, the measures of maximal geometric entropy on $(X_{\vartheta},S)$ are precisely the uniformity measures. \end{itheorem}